neographophobic/Cube4-Sketches/readme.md

 ## Flashing Cubes
 [![Flashing Cubes Video](https://i.ytimg.com/s_vi/vNLTxzmsADM/1.jpg?sqp=CLD827UF&rs=AOn4CLD5A90l7TJ4bvZssSSnQTZet-fIkw&time=1454833270652)](https://youtu.be/vNLTxzmsADM "Flashing Cubes Video")

-This sketch will flash in "inner" and "outer" cube.
+This sketch will flash the "inner" and "outer" cubes.

 *There is a non blocking version of this sketch.*